Vasek Pospisil: 2011–12: First Olympic experience

 At the midway point of 2011, Pospisil captured three Challenger doubles titles and two Futures titles, including one in singles.
 In March at the Rimouski Challenger, he won the doubles title partnering Treat Conrad Huey.
 Two weeks later, Pospisil captured the doubles title of USA F8 partnering Nicholas Monroe.
 Two weeks later, in April, he won his third straight doubles title, the 2011 Tallahassee Tennis Challenger playing with Bobby Reynolds.
 In May 2011, Pospisil won his ninth career ITF Futures singles title, Korea F2.
 In June 2011 at Wimbledon, attempting to qualify for a Grand Slam tournament for the first time, Pospisil lost in the second round.
 The following week, he teamed with Reynolds, as the second seeds, to capture the title of the Jalisco Open.
 In September 2011, Pospisil was instrumental in seeing the Canadian Davis Cup team come back from two rubbers down to win a Davis Cup tie, for the first time.
 The win allowed the team to face Israel, in September, in a World Group play-off.
 Missing through injury their two top singles players, Milos Raonic and Frank Dancevic, Pospisil played No. 1 singles and doubles.
 He lost his first rubber in four sets, to Iván Endara.
 With fellow British Columbian Philip Bester also losing, Pospisil and veteran doubles specialist Daniel Nestor had to win their doubles match to keep the tie alive, and did, in three close sets.
-Perhaps buoyed by this win, Pospisil looked like a new player in beating Júlio César Campozano comfortably.
+Perhaps buoyed by this win, Pospisil looked like a new player in beating Julio César Campozano comfortably.
 Bester then won the tie-deciding rubber, also in straight sets.
 In July 2011, Pospisil won his tenth ITF Men's Circuit singles title in Saskatoon, without dropping a set.
 In August 2011, Pospisil upset world No. 22 Juan Ignacio Chela in the first round of the 2011 Rogers Cup, but lost in the second round to third seed Roger Federer.
 In doubles, he and partner Adil Shamasdin lost in the first round.
 He also reached the second round of the 2011 US Open where he was defeated by Feliciano López.

 In January 2012, Pospisil qualified for the Aircel Chennai Open and lost in the first round of the main draw to Andreas Beck.
 He won his first ATP Challenger title in March 2012, defeating Maxime Authom.
 After this win, he entered the world's top 100 for the first time.
 His second Challenger title (Granby, Canada) followed in July 2012, lifting Pospisil to world No. 85.
 At the 2012 Summer Olympics, he lost to David Ferrer in the first round of singles play and reached the second round in doubles with Daniel Nestor.
 He reached the second round of the 2012 Rogers Cup for the second straight year after upsetting world No. 26 Andreas Seppi.
 He lost to world No. 10 Juan Mónaco in the next round.